amriikk/vajraYogi/README.md

 ## IceBox Features:

 - [ ] Add a couple more pages

+- [ ] Include animation in both partias

 - [ ] Add sounds to submit buttons :sound: